rharbird/microbit-challenges/docs/source/introduction/getting_started.rst

 Source: https://microbit.org/guide/features/

 You can program micro:bit using several languages: MicroPython, C++ or JavaScript.
 This tutorial will focus on programming micro:bit using
-MicroPython, but if you already are familiar with Python, or you're looking for extra challenge, look at the section for `other laguages`_ .
+MicroPython, but if you already are familiar with Python, or you're looking for extra challenge, look at the section for :ref:`Programming Micro:bit Using Other laguages`.
 C/C++ might be useful in particular, as it's the main language used to program the embedded devices.

 .. _languages: https://microbit.org/code/